-- 1) Case studies
+- Case studies

-- 2) The concept of human-centered design
+- The concept of human-centered design

-- 3) Usability
+- Usability

-- 4) Introducing the HCD cycle
+- Introducing the HCD cycle

-5) Appendix (good practices)
+- Appendix (good practices)

-Figure 2 shows some examples of the educational materials.
-The upper left of the figure is the cover page, the upper right shows an example from the case studies, the lower left illustrates the HCD cycle, and the lower right is the cover of the appendix.
+Figure 2 shows some examples of the document.
+The upper left of the figure is the cover page, the upper right shows a sample from the case studies, the lower-left illustrates the HCD cycle, and the lower right is the cover of the appendix.

-As it can be seen from the small icon at the corner of the cover page (see the upper left of Figure 2), the materials are published under the license of Creative Commons (CC BY-NC-SA 3.0).
-Therefore, everyone can share, redistribute, modify, and create deliverables based on this product, if they follow the conditions defined by the CC-license.
-This licensing strategy is especially helpful for future trainers, who the WG also wants to encourage because those educators are allowed to modify educational materials as they like.
+As seen from the small icon at the corner of the cover page (see the upper left of Figure 2, the materials are published under the license of Creative Commons (CC BY-NC-SA 3.0).
+Therefore, everyone can share, redistribute, modify, and create deliverables based on this product, if they follow the conditions defined by the CC license.
+This licensing strategy is beneficial for future trainers, whom the WG also wants to encourage because those educators can modify educational materials as they like.

 Figure 2.
-Examples of the presentation slides for training engineers.
+Examples of the presentation slide for training engineers.